dpnpinto/PintoGPi/README.md

+# PintoGPi
-# PintoGPi This project is just to put Gentoo in a Pi model 1 B
+## This project is just q Gentoo intalation in Pi model 1 B with a zx Spectrum Emulator

-## Steps to get it done
+### Steps to get it done

 - Partition the SD the right way
 - Format the sd card